Table of Contents

 If an internet connection already exists, a Climkit LAN router is systematically provided.

-The LAN or 4G router allows for the creation of a dedicated IP network to which all system equipment (gateway, charging stations, and Wi-Fi access points) connects, allowing for independent administration.
+The LAN or 4G router creates a dedicated IP network to which all system equipment (gateway, charging stations, and Wi-Fi access points) connects, allowing for independent administration.

-Using the Climkit TRB140 4G router offers several advantages:
+Using Climkit's TRB140 4G router offers several advantages:

 - Simplified installation: the router easily installs inside the electrical panel, directly on the DIN rail

-- Complete delivery: supplied with its DIN rail mount and 24V DC power supply
+- Complete delivery: provided with its DIN rail mount and 24V DC power supply

-- Plug-and-play: delivered preconfigured with an activated SIM card
+- Ready to use: delivered preconfigured with an activated SIM card

 - Economical 4G subscription: low-cost internet connection